natty11q/LayersNLogic/ApplicationEngine/EngineDocs.md

 It extends the functionality of the import and provides more powerful functions for the game such as
 * 3D rendering via model files
-* audio handling (playlits, looping, panning, channel volumes)
+* audio handling (playlist, looping, panning, channel volumes)
 * 3D spacial audio
 * batch handling
 * event system (handling + delegates)